sarah-maris/FEND-Neighborhood-Map/README.md

 A list of Favorites can be seen by clicking on the Favorites tab in the sidebar.

-Locations can be sorted by category type by clicking on a category in the sidebar
+Locations can be viewed by category type by clicking on a category in the sidebar

 Locations can also filtered by name or keyword (cuisine, type of establishment etc.)

-#####Key Features
+#####Resources
 * Google Maps used to display data
 * Knockoutjs library used to update data as it changes
 * Firebase used to store data on locations and favorites